Nancy Wheeler, of Knit Sip Happy is our January speaker!

-Deanne Fitzpatrick, of Deanne Fitzpatrick Studio, our October Speaker
+Deanne Fitzpatrick, of Deanne Fitzpatrick Studio, our December Speaker

 Deanne Fitzpatrick is a renowned artist and writer who believes that rug hooking and creativity deepens and enriches lives.
 She has exhibited widely, including two solo exhibits at The Art Gallery of Nova Scotia.
 Deanne has written eight books, received an honorary doctorate from Mount Saint Vincent University and was awarded The Order of Canada for her contribution to advancement rug hooking as an art form.